Blindness

 THAF is excited that this new outreach will multiply Dr. Samuel’s work in a new underserved area, allowing thousands of people to regain their sight once again.

-As part of the cataract program, THAF set an enormous goal to complete 20,000 cataract surgeries by the year 2020.
+As part of the cataract program, Larry Thomas set an enormous goal to complete 20,000 cataract surgeries by the year 2020, this was achieved

-But the fight isn’t over, and THAF is committed to continuing their work to end treatable and preventable blindness in Ethiopia for the thousands more who are unable to see.
+But the fight isn’t over, and THAF has forged new partnerships.
+In 2024 we also joined forces with the Cure Blindness Project and we are further expanding the work to end treatable and preventable blindness in Ethiopia for the thousands more who are unable to see.
+Our new goal is to exceed 45,000 cataract surgeries by the year 2030.

-A note on cataract surgery pricing: Due to rampant inflation in Ethiopia, the cost of sponsoring each cataract surgery has risen from $50/eye to $60/eye.
-We firmly believe that, despite the extra cost, sponsoring high-volume cataract surgery is one of the best investments we can make.
+A note on cataract surgery pricing: Despite rampant inflation in Ethiopia, our cost of sponsoring each cataract surgery has only risen from $50/eye to $60/eye over the past 10 years!
+We firmly believe that sponsoring high-volume cataract surgery is one of the best investments we can make.
 Thank you for your continued support of this incredible project.